philpagel/PCE174-communication/README.md

 ## Reading data from the instrument

-The program supports all three different types of data storede in the instrument:
+The program supports all three different types of data stored in the instrument:

 1. Live data (`read live`)– i.e. the current reading
-2. Saved data (`read saved`)– i.e. the content of the 99 storage registers that on can manually strore readings in
+2. Saved data (`read saved`)– i.e. the content of the 99 storage registers that on can manually store readings in
 3. Logger data (`read logger`)– i.e. all stand-alone logging sessions

-In addition, you can perform tethered logging – i.e. the porgram polls the live data repeatedly (`log`).
+In addition, you can perform tethered logging – i.e. the program polls the live data repeatedly (`log`).

 ### read live